 Pork curry is cheap, easy and sure to please a crowd!
 It's great if you're in a hurry as it can be on the table in less than an hour!

-Pork curry is a delicious family family thanks to it’s great taste and affordable ingredients.
+This delicious pork curry recipe is a family favourite, thanks to it’s great taste and affordable ingredients.
 Made with lean and quick-to-cook pork fillet (also called tenderloin), this curry can be on the table in less than an hour – perfect for a mid-week family meal.
-You can choose the curry paste to suit everyone’s taste – if your family love hot curries then pick a Madras or vindaloo but for a less spicy flavour go for a korma or balti paste.
-Serve the curry with plain boiled rice and warmed naan bread or piled onto warmed chapattis and topped with cucumber raiti.
+You can choose a curry paste to suit everyone’s taste: if your family love hot curries, then pick a Madras or vindaloo, or for a less spicy flavour, go for a korma or balti paste.
+Serve the curry with plain boiled rice, warmed naan bread or piled onto warmed chapattis and topped with cucumber raiti.
 This recipe serves 4 people and takes around 45 mins to prepare and cook.